 Cville Hop On Tours offers tours of and transportation between dozens of local craft beverage venues (breweries, wineries, cideries, and distilleries).

 Lodging options in Charlottesville range from ultra-luxury Keswick Hall to vacation rentals.
-I enjoy independent properties, and suggest looking at Inn at Sugar Hollow and Oakhurst Inn.
-A nice option for traditional hotel fans is Hyatt Place—with a super location and near many wonderful restaurants.
+I enjoy independent properties, and suggest looking at Inn at Sugar Hollow Farm and Oakhurst Inn—and I want to check out The Townsman Unhotel right on the walking mall.
+Nice options for traditional hotel fans are the Residence Inn Charlottesville Downtown (near the pedestrian area) and Hyatt Place—with a super location and near many wonderful restaurants.

 Gorgeous farmland surrounds Charlottesville and road trips in the area are a treat.
 When visiting Charlottesville, I usually drive in on US29 from the north.
 Try the Airport Road alternate route for a different perspective.
-My last two trips, I drove US15 through Orange and Gordonsville and 231 into Cville.
+On two rcent trips, I drove US15 through Orange and Gordonsville and 231 into Charlottesville.

-Along 810 north from Crozet is the LOVE sign at Montfair farm.
+Along 810 north from Crozet is this Virginia LOVE sign at Montfair farm.

 Visit Carter Mountain Orchard early in the day for magnificent views and their popular apple cider donuts.
 Arrive early because they often sell out their daily donut stash by noon.
-If you miss out on the donuts, drink a local hard cider while taking in the epic view.
+If you miss out on the donuts, drink a local hard cider while absorbing the epic view.

 Charlottesville Albemarle Convention & Visitors Bureau has two visitor centers.
 One is on the downtown mall.
 The historic train station in Crozet houses the other.
-In addition to providing activities and adventure information, the Crozet visitor center displays and sells local crafts.
+In addition to providing activities and adventure information, the Crozet artisan depot at Visit Charlottesville Visitor Center annex (in nearby Crozet) displays and sells local crafts.

-Have you been to Charlottesville?
+Have you been to Charlottesville Virginia?
 What other things to do in Charlottesville would you suggest?

 Thank you Charlottesville Albemarle CVB for hosting me at Shadwells, Travinia, Hyatt Place, Highland, Montpelier, and on Cville Hop On Tours (to Three Notch’d and Starr Hill).
-All other places mentioned were visited on my own, not on assignment.
-I have carefully crafted the content for the McCool Travel audience.
+And Thank you to The Draftsman for hosting us at the property and Renewal Restaurant.
+All other places mentioned were visited on our own, not on assignment.
+The content is carefully crafted for the McCool Travel network.
+Go visit Charlottesville!